canadaduane/ulog-test/README.md

 # showcase ulog not working with rollup

-This is a repro of a bug when using ulog/anylogger in conjunction with rollup js.
+This is a repro of a bug (or misunderstanding) when using ulog/anylogger in conjunction with rollup js.

 ## Start